-Alongside the imperative to consider EU values in the development of AI systems - described earlier under the topic of trustworthy AI - there exists a complex web of fundamental rights affected by the design and use of AI.
-The complex regulatory landscape is a considerable challenge for AI researchers to comprehend and comply with relevant legal obligations.
-Continuing progress in AI methods also raises new questions about the interaction between Al and legal rights.
-Active research questions include:
+Alongside the imperative to consider EU values in the development of AI systems - described earlier under the topic of trustworthy AI - there exists a complex web of fundamental rights affected by the design and use of Al. The complex regulatory landscape is a considerable challenge for AI researchers to comprehend and comply with relevant legal obligations.
+Continuing progress in AI methods also raises new questions about the interaction between AI and legal rights.
+Active research questions include

-- The nature of copyright protection in relation to Al-generated outputs and reproductions of open-source code using AI; - The impact of new AI methods or models on those protections, such as the implications of Large Language Models or foundation models trained on large datasets: - The ethical and legal limits associated with using publicly available datasets; - 'Extraction fairness' regarding the large-scale exploitation of training data; - The personal data and privacy limitations of data scraping practices; - The impact of algorithmic content moderation on the right to freedom of expression; - The issues of attribution of responsibility and liability regarding automated content and AI systems between users, data scientists, and developers; - Transparency requirements for the use of AI systems, including algorithmic decision-making in recommender systems, content moderation, and online advertising; - Bias and discrimination, including gender-based discrimination, in algorithmic decision making and its impact on the right to equality and non-discrimination; - The extent and scope of legal obligations for AI researchers.
+- The nature of copyright protection in relation to Algenerated outputs and reproductions of open-source code using AI - The impact of new AI methods or models on those protections, such as the implications of Large Language Models or foundation models trained on large datasets - The ethical and legal limits associated with using publicly available datasets - 'Extraction fairness' regarding the large-scale exploitation of training data - The personal data and privacy limitations of data scraping practices - The impact of algorithmic content moderation on the right to freedom of expression - The issues of attribution of responsibility and liability regarding automated content and AI systems between users, data scientists, and developers

+- Transparency requirements for the use of AI systems, including algorithmic decision-making in recommender systems, content moderation, and online advertising - Legal, ethical and societal challenges related to the use of AI and GenAI by democratic institutions and judicial authorities.
+This is particularly important in light of the impact of decisions for individuals and society - Bias and discrimination, including gender-based discrimination, in algorithmic decision making and its impact on the right to equality and non-discrimination - Investigation of the impact of the AI Act in practice from an interdisciplinary perspective, exploring the obligations and tools offered for more control, access and transparency.
+Detection of areas of improvement or challenges for implementation in order to have meaningful results.
+Investigation of the extent and scope of legal obligations for AI researchers